Family and Medical Leave Act (FMLA) Compliance

 - If the employee is the patient, information sufficient to establish that the employee cannot perform the essential functions of the employee’s job as well as the nature of any work restrictions the employee is under, and the likely duration of the inability.

-- If the patient is a family member with a serious health condition, information sufficient to establish that the family member needs care, and an estimate of the frequency and duration of the leave required.
+- If the patient is a family member with a serious health condition, information sufficient to establish that the family member needs care, and an estimate of the frequency and duration of the leave required to care for the family member.

 - If an employee requests intermittent or reduced schedule leave for planned medical treatment of the employee or of a family member, information sufficient to establish the medical necessity of the intermittent or reduced schedule leave and an estimate of the dates and duration of treatment and any periods of recovery.